the-dijkstra/the-dijkstra/README.md

 Hey there 👋

-I’m Mohammed, a senior fullstack developer - Javascript Enthusiast and PHP Developer - with 3 years of experience.
+I’m Mohammed, a senior fullstack developer with 3 years of experience - Javascript Enthusiast and PHP Lover.

 Want to know more about me?
 [Check out my twitter.](https://twitter.com/tsd_mohammed)